manavgambhir/manavgambhir/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently practicing Data Structures and Algorithms in C++
 - 🌱 I,m also a novice in Android Development.
-- 💞️ I’m looking to collaborate on projects relating to C/C++
+- 💞️ I’m looking to collaborate on projects relating to C/C++ or Android Dev
 - 📫Reach me at manavgambhir11@gmail.com

 <!---